slowpard/slowLODGen/README.md

 **Hardware:** Ryzen 3600, RTX 2060

-**Modlist:** [ROTS guide](https://docs.google.com/document/d/1FX-Zripwp-DG7lIxsOIU3byYw-dg_iZVnaEUokHgmo8/edit) - heavy texture packs, light impact from scripts and new objects, ORC from performance optimizations and LOD culling
+**Modlist:** [ROTS guide](https://docs.google.com/document/d/1FX-Zripwp-DG7lIxsOIU3byYw-dg_iZVnaEUokHgmo8/edit) - heavy texture packs, light impact from scripts and new objects, ORC for performance optimizations and LOD culling

-**LOD meshpack variants:** 4 options, 3 performance variants of J3 and RAEVWD which is close to J3 Performance in terms of number of objects included.
+**LOD meshpack variants:** 4 options, 3 performance variants of J3, and RAEVWD which is close to J3 Performance in terms of number of objects included.
 See the comparison: https://imgsli.com/MzExNTQ1/

 #### "Reconaissance Drone" Benchmark

 First of all, more or less "realistic" fast 3-minute flight around the Imperial Isle with [Benchmark](https://www.nexusmods.com/oblivion/mods/52873).
-This test allows to test the performance in a gameplayish environment in a very FPS-intensive area (includes UL Imperial Isle + you fly over Pell's Gate, Weye, Talos Bridge, and Arthmoor's Urasek) with a lot of loading stutter and impact from NPCs and clutter.
+This test allows to test performance in a gameplay-like scenario in a very FPS-intensive area (includes UL Imperial Isle + you fly over Pell's Gate, Weye, Talos Bridge, and Arthmoor's Urasek) with a lot of loading stutter and impact from NPCs and clutter.

 <img src="meta/benchmarks/LongRunAvg.png" width="500"/>
 <img src="meta/benchmarks/LongRun1P.png" width="500"/>

 What is the reason for such an increase?
 Draw calls.
-The less separate shapes the CPU has to process, the higher is FPS.
-GPU utilization (or how much work your CPU managed to give to the GPU) explains 98% of variance of FPS between tests:
+The fewer separate shapes the CPU has to process, the higher is FPS.
+GPU utilization (or how much work your CPU managed to give the GPU) explains 98% of the FPS variance between the tests:

 <img src="meta/benchmarks/Utilization.png" width="500"/>

-No free lunch though.
+However, there’s no free lunch.
 The game has to keep unique LOD nifs in memory, increasing RAM consumption.
-Not an issue in this case, as we are not close even to the 32bit 1.6GB limit, but depending on your setup (you don't use heavy retextures without OR/ENBoost memory patch, right?) this might be a consideration.
+This isn’t an issue in this case, as we are not close even to the 32-bit 1.6GB limit, and you can hit north of 3GB with the 4GB patch and modern engine mods without crashing, but depending on your setup (you don't use heavy retextures without OR/ENBoost memory patch, right?) this might be a consideration.

 <img src="meta/benchmarks/LongRunRAM.png" width="500"/>